MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 8. On the **Policy settings** page, type *Document sensitivity* for the name, and then click **Next**.
 9. Click **Publish**.

-With the labels published, they are available to users of Office desktop apps.
+With the labels published, they're available to users of Office desktop apps.
 When users apply the **Highly Confidential** label, a watermark is automatically added to the document.

 ### More information
 [Overview of sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels)